jj1bdx/sfmt-erlang/README.md

 ## Tested platforms

-* FreeBSD/amd64 9.0-PRERELEASE with Erlang/OTP R15B01
+* FreeBSD/amd64 9.0-STABLE with Erlang/OTP R15B01
-* FreeBSD/i386 8.2-RELEASE with Erlang/OTP R15B01
+* FreeBSD/i386 8.3-RELEASE with Erlang/OTP R15B01

 ## Building

-* Use GNU make and then
+* Use GNU/BSD make and then

     make compile

-(Note: on FreeBSD, GNU make should be invoked as `gmake`.)

 The build script is Basho's rebar at <https://github.com/basho/rebar>, which will be automatically fetched under the directory `support/`.